yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 ## Failure Scenario 1

-In this example, you are going to see how a transaction completes when the node that has just received a [provisional write](../../../architecture/transactions/distributed-txns/#provisional-records) fails.
+In this example, you can see how a transaction completes when the node that has just received a [provisional write](../../../architecture/transactions/distributed-txns/#provisional-records) fails.

-1. Connect to `127.0.0.3`.
+1. Connect to `127.0.0.3` using the following command:

     ```sh
     ysqlsh -h 127.0.0.3  -U yugabyte -d yugabyte
     ```

-1. Start a transaction to update the value of row `k1=1` to `20`.
+1. Start a transaction to update the value of row `k1=1` to `20` using the following commands:

     ```sql
     BEGIN;